turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * What do you *long for*?

 You could set this up through quadrants with your post-its.

+**You Do:**
+Write out on your post-its:

+* What’s gone well so far?
+  * Who do you want to appreciate?
+  * How can your team keep this up?
+* What could improve?
+  * What can your team do better?
+* What actionable next steps do you want to take?
+  * How can you move to the next stage of Tuckman’s?

 #### More Resources for Retros
 * Consider using a tool such as [Scatterspoke](https://www.scatterspoke.com/) or [Retrium](https://www.retrium.com/) to run your retros